 The old standby of having a doctor’s appointment that you can’t reschedule can be a viable option.

-It may not always be the most convenient excuse, but when used correctly, it can be an effective way of getting out of an unwanted commitment.
+It may not always be one of the most convenient excuses to get out of plans, but when used correctly, it can be an effective way of getting out of an unwanted commitment.

 I have a lot of cleaning to do around the house

 Having a lot of cleaning to do around the house is a great excuse to get out of plans and take some time for yourself.